-Bachelor of Science in Early Childhood Studies provides preparation for persons who will pursue careers that involve working with young children and families with young children, and for graduate study in related fields, such as psychology, social work, education, medical professions, health sciences, business, economics, or social policy, among others.
-Graduates will possess a specific understanding of early childhood professional ethics and practice to support child development and learning in particular: creativity, reflection, critical thinking, and problem-solving, and emotional and social development.
+Bachelor of Science in Early Childhood Studies provides preparation for persons who will pursue careers that involve working with young children and families with young children and for graduate study in related fields, such as psychology, social work, education, medical professions, health sciences, business, economics, or social policy, among others.
+Graduates will possess a specific understanding of early childhood professional ethics and practice to support child development and learning in particular: creativity, reflection, critical thinking, problem-solving, and emotional and social development.

 Students in the program working in qualified preschool education programs are eligible to apply for the Michigan Association for the Education of Young Children’s T.E.A.C.H.
 Scholarship to support their education.
 The program of study does not lead to teacher certification.